 It’s important in black and white photography for some reason.

 Contrast Give Form

-In color photography, it is easy to differentiated one element to the others, because it usually has a different colors.
+In color photography, it is easy to differentiate one element from the others, because it usually has different colors.
 But in black and white photography, it is hardly the case.

-What happen if all your image in gray.
-How to tell the different between one element to the other if all the colors of those element are the same.
+What happens if all your image is in gray.
+How to tell the difference between one element to the other if all the colors of those elements are the same.
 One way to do it is by adding more contrast.

 As you can see before, adding contrast can show the form of an element much better by creating an outline between elements.
-With it, we can see much better of the form of one element and other element.
+With it, we can see much better the form of one element and another element.

 Contrast Give Impact

 What I mean by impact is the feeling of “wow” in a photo.
-It is my personal opinion, but when I see a photo turn into grayscale (gray color photo) it just feel boring.
-But if I increase the contrast, it turn into much better and that feeling of “wow.”
+It is my personal opinion, but when I see a photo turn into grayscale (gray color photo) it just feels boring.
+But if I increase the contrast, it turns into much better and that feeling of “wow.”

 I think I state the obvious.
 Isn’t black and white photography should be “black” and “white” colors.
-If I show a gray color photography and call it black and white photography, do’s it make sense?
+If I show gray color photography and call it black and white photography, does it make sense?
 I don’t think so.